-Ikateq was a small village of about 12 homes in south east Greenland, about 13kms from Tasiilaq although it could only be reached from there by boat.
-Due to its remote location and isolation, the population declined drastically until no one was left.
-The small village was left abandoned however the buildings are frequented sometimes by hunters, adventure travellers and fishermen looking to find shelter from the harsh Greenland weather.
+Ikateq was an American air base in south east Greenland, about 13 kms (8 miles) from Tasiilaq, although it can only be reached from there by boat.
+Due to its remote location and isolation, living conditions are extremely harsh.
+The air force base was abandoned however the buildings are frequented sometimes by hunters, adventure travellers and fishermen looking to find shelter from the harsh Greenland weather.

 Ikateq suffered as a result of being exposed, with no hills or mountains nearby to protect it from wind or biting cold.
 Many houses took extra measures to stay attached to the ground including weights attached to ropes thrown over the roofs.

 Ikateq is now a popular destination for Greenland’s many adventure tourists and tours are available in the Summer months.